> Skip repeated content

 • consideration of non-specific laboratory abnormalities such as peripheral leukocytosis and elevation of serum ferritin and other acute phase reactants

 The disease manifestations can change frequently and can include diverse complications, affecting multiple organ systems.
 Moreover, the severity of the organ involvement can vary considerably, representing a wide spectrum from the self-limited to severe.
-The mainstay of therapy has evolved from the traditional use of corticosteroids and oral immunosupressants such as methotrexate to the newer biologic agents targeted at specific inflammatory molecules (interleukins), such as anakinra, canakinumab, and tocilizumab.
+The mainstay of therapy has evolved from the traditional use of corticosteroids and oral immunosuppressants such as methotrexate to the newer biologic agents targeted at specific inflammatory molecules (interleukins), such as anakinra, canakinumab, and tocilizumab.
 These medications are given by injection or IV infusion.

 In the news